Green-Software-Foundation/if-unofficial-plugins/src/lib/teads-aws/README.md

 ## Implementation

-IEF implements this plugin based off the data embedded from the CCF (Cloud Carbon Footprint) dataset.
+IEF implements this plugin based on the data gathered from the CCF (Cloud Carbon Footprint) dataset.

 Spline interpolation is implemented as the default method of estimating the usage using the power curve provided by `IDLE`, `10%`, `50%`, `100%` values in the dataset.

-Resulting values are an approximation / estimation based on the testing done by Teads' Engineering Team.
+Resulting values are an estimate based on the testing done by Teads' Engineering Team.
 Further information can be found in the following links.

 1. [TEADS Engineering: Building An AWS EC2 Carbon Emissions Dataset](https://medium.com/teads-engineering/building-an-aws-ec2-carbon-emissions-dataset-3f0fd76c98ac)
 2. [TEADS Engineering: Estimating AWS EC2 Instances Power Consumption](https://medium.com/teads-engineering/estimating-aws-ec2-instances-power-consumption-c9745e347959)